odinje/puppet-suricata/README.md

   }
 ```

-This configuraiton can also be done in hiera.
+This configuration can also be done in hiera.

 ```puppet
   class {::suricata: }